MatthewKosloski/torrey-playground/README.md

 ### Prerequisite

 In order to invoke the Lambda function locally for testing purposes, the [AWS Lambda Runtime Emulator](https://github.com/aws/aws-lambda-runtime-interface-emulator#installing) must be installed.
-To install the emulator to `lambda/`, from within the `lambda/` directory, run:
+To install the emulator, from within the `lambda/` directory, run:

 ```
 curl -Lo ./aws-lambda-rie \